-The instructions below assume that the PTP Option has been installed on your Ninja.
+The instructions below assume that the PTP Option has been installed on Port 0 (eth0) of your RTM3205.
 To check, see the section titled Option at the beginning of this chapter.

-To disable the Precision Time Protocol issue the following command:
+To disable the Precision Time Protocol on Port 0 issue the following command:

 '''

-chmod -x /etc/rc.d/rc.ptpd
+chmod -x /etc/rc.d/rc.ptpd0

 '''

-Copy the rc.ptpd file to the non-volatile FLASH area like this:
+Copy the rc.ptpd0 file to the non-volatile FLASH area like this:

 '''

-cp -p /etc/rc.d/rc.ptpd /boot/etc/rc.d
+cp -p /etc/rc.d/rc.ptpd0 /boot/etc/rc.d

 '''

-Once PTP has been disabled, it will no longer execute.
-However, the web interface will still show PTP and the PTP commands will still exist on the system.
+Once PTP has been disabled, the user interface will no longer show the existence of PTP.